 This course is not open to freshmen and rarely to sophomores.
-This course is designed for the advanced bowed-stringed instrument student who is serious about music and interested in more performing opportunities.
-Admittance to this course is by audition and interview only.
 All interested students should request an audition packet from the director in early February.
 Auditions and interviews will take place in early March.
 All admitted students will also be expected to fulfill all the requirements of the Concert and Sinfonia Orchestra classes.

-6801-6802 Concert Choir Prerequisite: Previous music class Full Year - 1 credit May be repeated for credit
+6801-6802 Concert Choir May be repeated for credit